aminabhi50/Traffic-Sign-Recognition/README.md

 There are mainly two ways to run the project:

 **Method 1: Using Google Colab Environment**
 * First, download the dataset from the given link and upload it on the drive.
-After that, download the RM_Project_PreprocessDataset_GTSRB.ipynb and RM_Project_GTSRB.ipynb, then first run RM_Project_PreprocessDataset_GTSRB.ipynb to resize the dataset, after that run RM_Project_GTSRB.ipynb to train and evaluate model.
+After that, download the RM_Project_PreprocessDataset_GTSRB.ipynb and RM_Project_GTSRB.ipynb, then first run RM_Project_PreprocessDataset_GTSRB.ipynb to resize the dataset, after that run RM_Project_GTSRB.ipynb to train and evaluate the model.

 **Method 2: Using Local Machine having decent GPU**
 * First, download the dataset from the given link and store it at the appropriate location in your local machine.
 After that, download all necessary dependencies mentioned above and .ipynb or .py files.
 Then, change all the paths in code according to your local machine and run the RM_Project_PreprocessDataset_GTSRB.ipynb to resize the dataset, after that run RM_Project_GTSRB.ipynb to train and evaluate the model.